FAQs for Staff

 Please contact Josh Edelglass, Assistant Director, with any questions.
 If you submitted an application but never heard from us, that probably means we never received your application and you should contact Josh to arrange to resubmit.
 If you have had your first round interview and haven’t heard from us about scheduling you for a second-round interview, that probably means that we are still waiting to receive one or more of your three required references.
 However, you should e-mail Josh to check in.

 Yes, absolutely, and we take all requests into account.
 However, generally when we hire counselors it is without edah (division) placement.
 We only assign counselors to edot in early June, after we have completed the camper bunking (which happens in May).

-Generally, no. We do bring some rabbis/cantors/educators from across our region to camp for a one or two week stint as a Visiting Educator.
+Generally, no. We are looking for staff-members who can work for 4 or 8 weeks.
+We occasionally are able to bring some rabbis/cantors/educators from across our region to camp for a one or two week stint as a Visiting Educator.

 Yes!
-One of the things that makes Camp Ramah in New England unique and special is our large population of adult staff-members, in addition to the approximately 150 college-aged staff-members who we employ.
+One of the things that makes Camp Ramah in New England unique and special is our large population of adult staff-members, in addition to the 100-plus college-aged staff-members who we employ.

 Yes!
 However, if you spent time previously at another Ramah camp, as either a camper or staff-member, we will contact that camp for their permission before interviewing you.